microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 - Send : Copies the KBLink to conversation control
 - Open : Opens up the KB article in a new browser tab

+You need to update the website URL value in the variable called 'WebsiteURL' here - [KBSearchOperation.cs](SmartAssistBot/SmartAssist/Operations/KBSearchOperation.cs)

 Both the actions will work by default and is handled in omnichannel side.
+You can also create custom action based on any scenario.

 ##### Steps to create a custom scenario for smart assist bot